Independence with pound would come with strings, Bank of England tells Scotland

 The British government had a very different take.
 "Governor Carney today highlights the principled difficulties of entering a currency union: losing national sovereignty, practical risks of financial instability and having to provide fiscal support to bail out another country," a spokesman for the Treasury said.

-The SNP has responded by suggesting that Scotland might in return refuse to take on its share of the country's 1.2 trillion pounds ($2.0 trillion) of government debt.
+The SNP has responded by suggesting that Scotland might in return refuse to take on its share of the country's 1.2 trillion pounds of government debt.

 In his speech, Carney listed the benefits and potential pitfalls for countries which share the same currency, including the "potentially large costs" of giving up an independent monetary policy and a flexible exchange rate.